Phhofm/ParagonSR2/traiNNer/archs/README.md

 ---

-## 5. Technical Innovations in Version 11

-### ProBlock: The Universal Engine
+## 5. The ProBlock: A Universal Engine

 The `ProBlock` is designed to leave no quality on the table.
 It processes information through four specialized stages:

-1.  **Convolutional Base**: Extracts local features and textures.
+1.  **Convolutional Base**: Extracts local features and textures via depthwise-separable convolutions.
-2.  **SE Channel Attention**: Dynamically weights channel importance based on global image context.
+2.  **SE Channel Attention**: Dynamically weights channel importance based on global image context (Squeeze-and-Excitation).
-3.  **Window Attention**: Ensures structural consistency and captures medium-range dependencies.
+3.  **Window Attention**: Ensures structural consistency and captures medium-range dependencies using Swin-style shifted windows.
 4.  **Token Dictionary CA**: Attends to a learned global dictionary of "visual concepts," enabling the reconstruction of complex, repeating textures (e.g., skin pores, fabric weaves).

 ### Stability at Scale
 Training deep networks (36+ blocks) is notoriously unstable.
-ParagonSR2 version 11 introduces:
+ParagonSR2 includes critical stability mechanisms:
--   **RMSNorm in FP32**: We compute the norm variance in FP32 to prevent numerical overflow/underflow, which is common in deep SR networks trained with AMP (Mixed Precision).
+-   **RMSNorm in FP32**: The norm variance is computed in FP32 to prevent numerical overflow/underflow, which is common in deep SR networks trained with AMP (Mixed Precision).
--   **LayerScale**: Every advanced block includes a learnable per-channel scaling factor (`LayerScale`).
+-   **LayerScale**: Every advanced block includes a learnable per-channel scaling factor.
 This forces the network to start with identity-like transforms and gradually learn larger updates, drastically improving convergence stability.

 ---